chris-butterworth/fe-cb-news/README.md

 Back end API : https://github.com/chris-butterworth/cb-news

-This React app is the front end for my full stack application CB-news, a reddit style forum service.
+This React app is the front end for my full stack application CB-news, a mobile first, reddit style forum service.
 It was made as a portfolio piece, expanding upon the back end API I created.

 #### Key Features